-Returning to painting in recent years, but steeped in all these influences, Strang explores expressive figuration outlining the human condition whilst utilising aspects of archetypes found in mythology and close observation of natural form.
+Returning to painting in recent years, but steeped in all these influences, Karen explores expressive figuration outlining the human condition whilst utilising aspects of archetypes found in mythology and close observation of natural form.